Skip to content

 See the Vacating/Move Out Procedures for detailed vacating instructions.
 The policies contained in the Vacating/Move Out Procedures are part of the Rental Agreement.

-Residents must submit an Intent to Vacate form to University Student Apartments at least 30 (thirty) days before they vacate the apartment.
-If less than thirty (30) days notice is given, the resident agrees to pay rent and other charges for the thirty (30) days following such notice.
+Residents must submit an Intent to Vacate form to Sunnyside Apartments at least thirty (30) days before they vacate the apartment.
+If less than thirty (30) days' notice is given, the resident agrees to pay rent and other charges for the thirty (30) days following such notice.
 Notice of Intent to Vacate is effective when received by the Main Office before the close of business (4:30 PM).
-In addition to the thirty (30) days of rent, residents of the Spruce graduate housing will be charged charged a fee equal to one month of rent if terminating their rental agreement before the end of their lease agreement.
+All notices submitted after the close of business will be considered received the next business day.
+If a resident fails to give notice, the resident agrees to pay thirty (30) days of rent and all other charges from the day the apartment is found vacant or abandoned.

 Notice of Intent to Vacate submitted by a spouse/domestic partner signed on the Rental Agreement or primary tenant shall be binding on all persons residing in the apartment and shall obligate all persons in the apartment to vacate within thirty (30) days of the notice.